UniStudents/Saffron/README.md

 Parser type: `dynamic`

-Unlike the other parsers, this parser uses javascript code to parse a website.
-All the logic for the scraping is decided by the user.
+Unlike the other parsers, this parser uses javascript/typescript code to parse a website.
+All the logic for the scraping is decided by the user by extending the class `DynamicSourceFile`.

 ### Which to choose